Freenove/Freenove_Touchscreen_Monitor/README.md

 A touchscreen monitor with HDMI input.

-> Raspberry Pi® is a trademark of Raspberry Pi Foundation (https://www.raspberrypi.org/).

 > Before using this product, please read the user manual carefully and operate according to the manual.

 ### Download